-Why: Both shoes pack small easily and look good but are limited on how adventurous they can get.
-If you’re citybound the Gobi II and Ra II is are great options and particularly suited to the “One Bag” travel crowd.
+Why: Both shoes pack small easily and look good but are limited in how adventurous they can get.
+If you’re citybound the Gobi II and Ra II are great options and particularly suited to the “One Bag” travel crowd.

 Best Locations: Europe, urban South America, urban Asia.

 Strengths: Very packable.
 Looks great and dresses up well.